JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 - your network.
 - [Symbolic Indexing](@ref) into solutions and states: NetworkDynamics keeps track of the states of each individual
 - subsystem.
-- Diverse execution schemes: NetworkDynamics exploits the known inter-dependencies between components to auto
+- Diverse execution schemes: NetworkDynamics exploits the known interdependencies between components to auto
 - parallelize execution, even on GPUs!
 - Equation based models: you can model local dynamics using
 - [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/dev/) and them combine them into larger networks by using